 Importance of Instagram in Marketing

-The exponential growth of this photo-sharing platform, from around 400 million users in 2016 to over one billion users in 2020, has driven brands and influencers to use Instagram for business best practices.
-The overall engagement rate on Instagram is 0.96% which is considerably higher than other platforms.
+The exponential growth of this photo-sharing platform, from around 400 million users in 2016 to over two billion users in 2022, has driven brands and influencers to use Instagram for business best practices.
+The overall engagement rate on Instagram is 0.83% which is considerably higher than other platforms.

 High engagement makes it the preferred marketing platform for brands looking to generate awareness and leads.